by-jp/www.byjp.me/content/posts/tumblr-musings/sweet-idea.md

 If he doesn't get on it soon I certainly will![^1] URLs can be a real pain to speak.

 [^1]: Import note: I did! iconic.im existed for a fair while, the code still [sits on github](https://github.com/jphastings/iconic).
+I actually [posted about it](/posts/speakable-web-links) on this same tumblr 2 years later!